 At present, no targeted therapies are available for either of these diseases.

-The RATHER consortium aims to better our understanding of these cancers by applying state-of-the-art investigative techniques to 300 clinical samples from patients with these diseases (150 ILC and 150 TN).
-These samples will be examined in fine detail using a wide variety of technology platforms.
-This research will enable us to identify the fundamental differences between normal and diseased breast tissue.
+The RATHER consortium aimed to better our understanding of these cancers by applying state-of-the-art investigative techniques to 300 clinical samples from patients with these diseases (150 ILC and 150 TN).
+The genes and proteins within these samples have been examined using a wide variety of technology platforms.
+This research has enabled us to identify differences between normal and diseased breast tissue.
 Our hope is that some of these differences/alterations will prove to be drivers of disease – meaning that they are involved in causing the disease, as opposed to being random side-effects of the condition.
 Identifying driver alterations is an important step in the fight against cancer, since they represent promising therapeutic targets.

 RATHER is particularly interested in a subset of human proteins known as kinases.
 These are important molecules within the body that play a key part in many physiological pathways.
 In recent years, it has been established that alterations to one or more of the 500 human kinases can play a pivotal role in cancer.
-RATHER aims to identify kinase alterations that are specific to ILC and TN.
-This information will allow us to select, in a rational manner, one or more kinase inhibitor drugs that can be used to treat these diseases.
+The RATHER consortium has identified kinase alterations that are specific to ILC and TN.
+This information will allow RATHER researchers and other breast cancer researchers to identify novel kinase inhibitor drugs that could be effective treatments for these diseases.

 Even within well-defined subtypes of breast cancer like ILC and TN, there are likely to exist a number of different driver alterations.
 For example, two patients might exhibit different kinase alterations, and so respond to different kinase inhibitor drugs.
-RATHER will address this issue by developing molecular diagnostic tests to accompany the alterations that we target.
-These tests will allow us to establish the particular alteration(s) a patient exhibits, and therefore allow us to choose appropriate therapies for that patient.
+RATHER are addressing this issue by developing diagnostic tests that will help clinicians to decide what treatments a patient will benefit from.